 What is EXERCISE and What Qualifies to be called PROGRESS in EXERCISE?

 Exercise is any mental or physical activity requiring effort and aimed at improving or sustaining fitness.
-For simplicity, let’s only focus on physical activities here.
-Challenging physical activities like sprinting, long-distance running, swimming, weight training etc. put enormous stress on our body.
-They also put massive stress on the central nervous system (CNS).
+For simplicity, let's only focus on physical activities here.
+Challenging physical activities like sprinting, long-distance running, swimming, weight training etc., put enormous stress on our physical body.
+They also put massive pressure on the central nervous system (CNS).

-With proper nutrition and enough sleep, the body repairs itself and adapts by super-compensating.
-It may result in an increase in hypertrophy, creation of motor neurological pathways, etc. which help us to get better and better at that particular task.
+With correct nutrition and enough sleep, the body repairs itself and adapts by super-compensating.
+It may result in an increase in muscle mass or hypertrophy, the creation of motor neurological pathways, etc., which help us get better and better at a particular task.
 Hence, with each passing day, we see an improvement in our performance.

 For example, if we were running for fitness, then any of the following can be considered an improvement: